One of three market-ready prototype systems using modular connectors shown at Wanted Design (three-year-old alternative to ICFF) Launch Pad

 (F3) Suggested Alex configuration (left) with glass top (right)

 Though somewhat disappointed with the results from the 2013 showing, he explains philosophically, "As a designer who's drawn to subtlety, I have to accept that certain things I do just aren't going to attract much attention.
 That's what happens when you exhibit in a show with a lot of good work around you: there's a chance you won't get noticed.
 Alex is very subtle, both in the colour palette and the skeletal way it occupies space."

-Undeterred, Rumpler continues to promote Alex on his website through videos (example), his online store and suggested end-uses for the product shown in line drawings.
+Undeterred, Rumpler continues to promote Alex on his website through videos (example) and his online store.
 His website also invites and challenges the customer to get creative with Alex, with Rumpler offering to give tips on how to do that and sharing the hands-on workshop experience.

 © furniturelink, 2013 (text), images © Nine Stories Furniture, except (F2) © FL